 Explore your choice of shipping companies amongst the many logistics providers in today’s competitive logistics industry.
 Some carriers may have a more extensive network and better expertise than others in certain regions.

 Selecting shipping companies with an established presence in specific destinations may speed up delivery to your customers in those countries.
 Shipping companies that are a major player in a country will most likely also have a physical office location in the destination.
 Carriers with a physical base of operations at the destination country can provide you with local expertise and your customers with more effective customer service.

-In today’s logistics industry, there are eCommerce logistics service providers aimed at providing end-to-end fulfillment solutions for businesses intending to ship cross border.
-Working with a logistics partner that has a larger network of carriers can help you to reduce costs and improve customer satisfaction.
+In today’s logistics industry, there are eCommerce logistics service-providers aimed at providing end-to-end fulfillment solutions for businesses intending to ship cross border.
+Consider working with a logistics partner like Janio that has a larger network of carriers can help you to reduce costs and improve customer satisfaction for your eCommerce logistics.

 You don’t want to be sending customers a damaged product.
 For a package to arrive at its destination intact, it needs to be packaged correctly depending on the mode of transport.
 Ensure that your packaging is tough enough to handle rough handling, harsh weather and humidity changes.